-Objects look smaller in a convex mirror (passenger side) and farther away than when viewed in a flat mirror.
-Do not use the convex mirror to judge the distances of vehicles behind you when changing lanes.
-Use the inside mirror (or glance backwards) to determine the actual size and distance of objects that you view in the convex mirror.
+Objects look smaller in a convex mirror and farther away than when viewed in a flat mirror.
+Do not use the convex mirror to judge the distance of vehicles behind you when changing lanes.
+Use the inside mirror (or glance backwards) to determine the actual size and distance of objects that you view in convex mirror.

-▼ Remote control mirror switch (if equipped)
+Remote control mirror switch